smattymatty/mathew-storm-site/philo_content/labyrinth-of-sisyphus/Chapter 7 - The Investigation.md

 "Show.
 Me."

+---

 The descent to Sector Four nearly broke them.

 The passages here were new.
 Walls that hadn't existed three days ago now formed corridors that led in directions that shouldn't exist.
-Fresh tool marks scored the stone - crude but purposeful, improving with each mark.
-The beast was teaching itself architecture.

-And it was getting better.

 They found Theseus in a feeding chamber.